EDIpack/EDIpack2.0/doc/edipack2.rst

 :ref:`Green's Functions  <greensfunctions>`
 =================================================================

-This part of the |edipack2| code implements the calculation of the impurity interacting Green's functions, self-energy functions and impurity susceptibilities.
+This part of the |edipack| code implements the calculation of the impurity interacting Green's functions, self-energy functions and impurity susceptibilities.
 Calculations are performed in  each operational mode,  corresponding to the choice of the specific symmetry implemented in the code, i.e. which